simonkrol/GithubContributions/README.md

 # Github Contribution Reminder

-A python script that sends you an SMS message with the number of contributions you've made that day Makes use of a server (hosted on Heroku) that when sent a sms, can respond with a Github user's daily and yearly contribution number, as well as their current contribution streak.
+A python script that sends you an SMS message with the number of contributions you've made that day at a given time(full-time hosting only)
+Makes use of a server (hosted on Heroku) that when sent a sms, can respond with a Github user's daily and yearly contribution number, as well as their current contribution streak.

 ### Technology